vmware/data-annotator-for-machine-learning/README.md

 ### Configuration

-<div align='center'> <h4>annotation-app</h4> </div>
+#### annotation-app

 ------------

-1. 	##### What is included

-	Within the download and dependencies installed you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
-You'll see something like this:

-    ```bash
-    \annotation-app
-    │  .gitignore
-    │  angular.json  # angular config file
-    │  package.json  # dependencies
-    │  LICENSE
-    │  ...
-    ├─ node_modules  # library root
-    │   ├─...
-    └─ src
-        │  index.html  # app web page
-        │  main.ts  # bootstrapper for client app
-        │  styles.css  # global styles
-        │  tsconfig.json # typeScript configuration
-    	│  ...
-        ├─ app
-        │  │  app.component.html
-        │  │  app.component.scss
-        │  │  app.component.ts
-        │  │  app.module.ts
-        │  │  app.routing.ts
-        │  │  ...
-        │  ├─components
-        │  │  ├─...
-        │  │  └─widgets
-        │  │          ...
-        │  ├─guards
-        │  │      ...
-        │  ├─model
-        │  │      ...
-        │  ├─pipes
-        │  │      ...
-        │  ├─services
-        │  │      ava.service.ts  # APIs service
-        │  │      environments.service.ts  # read the environment variable to find the corresponding environment.ts
-        │  │      ...
-        │  └─shared
-        │     │  shared.module.ts
-        │     └─ form-validators
-        │            ...
-        ├─ assets
-        │  └─images
-        ├─ environments  # configure the different environment
-        │      environment.prod.ts # production environment
-        │      environment.ts  # dev environment
-        └─ libs
-    ```
-2.  ##### Configuring application environments
+1.  ##### Configuring annotation-app environments

     *  To configure the annotation-app/src/environments/environment.ts

-	    annotation-app/src/environments/ folder contains the base configuration file, environment.ts and environment.prod.ts. environment.ts provides a default environment here is dev development environment.
-You can add override defaults for additional environments, such as staging, in target-specific configuration files.
+	   annotation-app/src/environments/ folder contains the base configuration file, environment.ts and environment.prod.ts.
+	   In order to run the annotation-app in local, you **need to configure the environment.ts to add some important defaults there**.

 	   For example,

-    ```bash
-            \annotation-app
-            │ ...
-            └─ src
-                ├─ environments
-                │      environment.ts
-                │      environment.prod.ts
-                │      environment.stage.ts
-    ```

-	   The base file annotation-app/src/environments/environment.ts, contains the default environment settings.

-	   For example,

     ```javascript
 		export const environment = {
-			  production: false
-			}
-    ```

-	   In order to run the annotation-app in local, you still **need to configure the environment.ts to add some important defaults there**.

-	   For example,

-    ```javascript
-			export const environment = {
+			// This is required
 			production: false,
-			  avaService: 'http://localhost:3000', // Must.
+			annotationService: 'http://localhost:3000', // Must.
 Your API host.
+			serviceTitle: 'Data-annotation', // Must.
+			provider: 'Data-annotation', // Must.
+			USER_KEY: 'data-annotation-user', // Must.
+			redirectUri: '/home', // Must.

+			// This is optional
 			authUrl: '', // Option.
 Allow to set the Vmware ESP auth api, or set empty to use the basic login provided.
 			tokenUrl: '', // Option.
 Allow to set the Vmware ESP auth token api, or set empty to use the basic token provided.
 			logoutUrl: '', // Option.
 Allow to set the Vmware ESP auth logout api, or set empty.
 			CLIENT_ID: '', // Option.
 Allow to set the Vmware ESP CLIENT_ID, or set empty.
-			  redirectUri: '/home', // Must.
 			feedbackUrl: '', // Option.
 Allow to set the Vmware ESP feedback service, or set empty.
 			videoSrc: '', // Option.
 Allow to set the demo video which will show in home page, or set empty.
-			  serviceTitle: 'Data-annotation', // Must.
 			googleTrackId: '', // Option.
 Allow to set google track ID or set empty.
-			  provider: 'Data-annotation', // Must.
-			  USER_KEY: 'data-annotation-user', // Must.
 			enableSendEmail: true // Option.
 Allow set true/false.
 		}
     ```

-    *   To configure the annotation-app/src/app/services/environment.service.ts

-	    If you want configure environment-specific, then the next info is very important, to find the place reading the environment variable.
-	    Find the file src/app/services/environment.service.ts

-    ```javascript
-            import { Injectable } from "@angular/core";
-            import { Router, NavigationEnd } from "@angular/router";

-            @Injectable({
-              providedIn: "root"
-            })
-            export class EnvironmentsService {
-              private configuration = "${APP_CONFIG}";
-              private env: any;
-              private nodeEnvironment: string;
-              constructor() {
-                console.log("APP_CONFIG：", this.configuration);
-              }
-            }
-    ```

-	   First, please set you variables in different environment with the key **APP_CONFIG**.
+    *   If you want to configure environment-specific such as production, then go to annotation-app/src/app/services/environment.service.ts.
+Please set you variables in different environment with the key **APP_CONFIG**.
 Then you can read the value here in this environment.service.ts.
-	   If you can't read the value you set, then you can try to use some system command to substitutes env variables in main.*.*js bundle.
-	   For example, if you deploy the annotation-app in Linux and you have set the **APP_CONFIG** value in it, then you can try the following:

-    ```javascript
-    	#!/bin/sh

-    	// Substitutes env variables in main.*.js bundle
-    	sed -i 's/${APP_CONFIG}/'"${APP_CONFIG}"'/' $(ls /usr/share/nginx/html/main*.js)
-    	// Starts the application
-    	nginx -g 'daemon off;'
-    ```

-	   And you'll also notice that by default in the src/environment folder you have an environment file for development and one for production.
-If can't get the **APP_CONFIG** value, then the annotation-app will default believe this is the dev env, will ignore the one for production but will directly to read all the values in the one for development.

 <br>
 <br>

-<div align='center'> <h4>annotation-service</h4> </div>
+#### annotation-service

 ##### AWS Config
 ------------